ptsllc/outlook_integration_testing/README.md

 If you would like to see what is being sent to the email transporter, uncomment the `//console.log(newMailMsg)` line in the outlook.js file.

+#### Client application

+The client application is built using the Vue JavaScript Framework.
+If you modify the client, you will need to re-run the build process, which will place the outfiles in the `/server/public` folder.
+For more information on using Vue for web development, please visit https://vuejs.org/